 HOMOLOGATION / PRODUCTION VERSION

 VAZ: Volzhsky Avtomobilny Zavod (now AvtoVAZ), is better known as Lada.
-The 2105, also known as the “Zhiguli”, was based on the Fiat 124 platform, and was introduced in 1979.
-Incredibly, the production of the model lasted until 2010.
-While it was obviously conceived as an economy car without any motorsport aspirations, the 2105 is still very popular among Russian and Eastern Europe’s automobile enthusiasts.
+The 2105, also known as the “Zhiguli” or Lada Riva in certain markets, was based on the FIAT 124 platform.
+Introduced in 1979, the production of the model incredibly lasted until 2010.
+While it was obviously conceived as an economy car without any performance aspirations, the 2105 is still very popular among Russian and Eastern Europe’s automobile enthusiasts who relish in the model’s vast motorsports history.

-The VAZ 2105’s mass production far exceeded the 200 homologation units required by the Group B regulations.
-In such instances, the FISA/FIA could homologate a model for competition if presented with a limited series of minimum twenty “evolution” units, or cars equipped with the various VO (Variant Option) parts aimed at racing.
-This was the case for the VFTS.
+The VAZ-2105’s mass production far exceeded the 200 homologation units required by the Group B regulations.
+In such instances, the FISA/FIA demanded a limited series of a minimum of twenty “evolution” units – cars equipped with the all of the various VO (Variant Option) performance parts aimed at racing.
+The VFTS firm satisfied these conditions by producing an initial batch of 20 homologation rally cars.

 ROAD CAR SPECIFICATIONS